AB-CE/abce/doc/installation.rst

   git init
   git pull git@github.com:DavoudTaghawiNejad/abce.git

-Optional for development you can install sphinx and sphinx-apidoc.  sphinx-apidoc currently needs the newest version of sphinx, they system that created this documentation
+Optional for development you can install sphinx and sphinx-apidoc, the system that created this documentation.  sphinx-apidoc currently needs the newest version of sphinx.

 ..
 [1] possible you have to install sqlite3 and the according python bindings